 We made it into Lake Three which looked big, round and strikingly barren compared to the last time I was there.
 We hugged the north shore moving east into Lake Four with the westerly wind giving us a push atop the slightly choppy water.
 Big summer clouds floated above and we saw several large bald eagle nests built into the scorched pines on the south shore of the lake.

 We regrouped at an unoccupied campsite and made a loose plan of either staying at the island site on Hudson Lake, or hiking the portage into Lake Insula.
-We made it into Hudson Lake which I had long been curious about and the entire lake was scorched by the 2011 fire.
+Unfortunately, the entirety of Hudson Lake was burned by the 2011 fire.
 There was a decent site available as we entered on the long westerly arm but we decided to test our luck and head to the middle of the lake to see if the highly rated island site was available.
 It was occupied and stood elevated and extremely exposed from the burn.

 Kortney and I had pushed further than we originally planned and there was still plenty of work remaining.
-The entire south side of Lake Insula was burned and we paddled away from the portage to the east-west channel that is the south end of the lake.
+We paddled away from the portage through the east-west arm that is the south end of the lake.
+Everything was burned.
 Finally making our way north, dozens of islands stood in our way with some of them spared from the fire.
 We passed several campsites that looked poor and unusable and we were both becoming fatigued and wanted to find a site as soon as possible.
 An hour later, we finally found a spot suitable for the night.

 Part 2: Camping beneath the full blood moon in the burn zone